Want to see what our clients think about this trip? Check out our most recent tropical birding trip client testimonials.

 Birding Guatemala Tikal Maya Ruins.
 This is an early morning drive to the Guatemala National Park Tikal ruins.
 This bird-rich habitat is suggested for all birders.
 We have recorded 295 species in Tikal, including Orange-breasted Falcon (2), Kentucky Warbler (6), Wood Thrush (15), Ivory-billed Woodcreeper, and many Ocellated Turkeys.
 This is a day and a half of intense birding in Tikal with a certified Belizean guide.
 We stay in the Jungle Lodge, returning mid-afternoon to the Hanna Ranch Lodge.
 This requires an extra night’s stay in Belize at Hanna Ranch with breakfast before we leave for Belize City airport.
 Your return flight to the USA will be Tuesday afternoon March 10th.
 If you plan to stay longer in Belize I will deliver you to the Belize International Airport to continue your journey.

 Tropical Birding Trip Prices

-The cost of the Belize trip alone is $ 2950.00.
-Including Tikal Guatemala, the field trip is $ 3790.00.
-Minimum of 4 participants for the trip to go.
-Covered are lodging, meals, transportation, fuel, airport pick-up & drop off, National Park entrance fees and field guides.
+The cost of the Belize field trip Including Tikal Guatemala, is $ 3790.00.
+Minimum of 3 participants for the trip to go.
+Covered are lodging, meals, transportation, fuel, airport pick-up & drop off, Guatemala border fees, Park entrance fees and field guides.
 Not covered are airfares, alcoholic beverages, and food not provided by the lodges.
 Gratuities are optional.
 A $1,880.00 deposit is required upon registration.
 A surcharge for a small group of 3 participants of $600.00, 4 participants is $500.00.
 The balance is due January 20th, 2022.
-If you must cancel after the balance is paid, you can roll this into a guest account for a future YBT field trip of your choice within 16 months.
-Every effort will be made to find a suitable replacement.
+If you must cancel after the balance is paid, there can be no refund unless a replacement can be found.

 Please contact Rich with questions and support in airline reservations.